Can You Buy a Home in NYC Without a Credit Check?

 Realtors do earn commissions through online auctions, though.

-For a live auction, you can create your own fee structure to incentivize a broker to work with you.
+For a live auction, you can create your fee structure to incentivize a broker to work with you.

 Other important info to know before you start

-However, it doesn’t stop there: There are also auction fees; property-preparation fees; bank fees; attorney’s fees; and others that you may need to cover—so do your homework up front.
+However, it doesn’t stop there: There are also auction fees, property-preparation fees, bank fees, attorney’s fees, and others that you may need to cover—so do your homework upfront.

 And be prudent and honest with yourself about your liquidity.